 - Do these systems provide an automated way to export data?

-- Can you setup a recurring process to export and transmit data to Ambition's FTP server via POST request?
+- Can you setup a recurring process to export and transfer data to Ambition's FTP server?

 - If your process is interrupted, can you be notified to diagnose and fix issue?